 That are, less conflict, higher teamwork, and more result production. 📈

-Importance of a Cultural Fit Interview
+Why is a Cultural Fit Interview Important?

 A cultural fit interview is important for many reasons.
 Firstly, the company filters through candidates to see who would thrive in the workplace culture.
 It is a precursor to any employee retention strategy, as candidates who share the same values tend to be more engaged, productive, and high-performing.